The 4 Steps to Visual Branding

 6. Nature’s Wonders

 Our eyes love natural color schemes.
-It is good to base your selections from the environment.
+It is good to base your selections on the environment.
 You can find endless sources of inspiration, be it landscapes, fruit, foliage and many others; nature has it all!

 7. Choice of 3 or 4